zanshin/dotfiles/nvim/README.md

 ## Organization
 The configuration is organized into separate files.
-My previous Neovim configuration was monolithic and was roughly 1000 lines of code.
-The Lua-base configuration has nearly 40 files, spread across 8 directories.
-Modular rather than monolithic.
+My previous Neovim configuration was monolithic and had roughly 1000 lines of code.
+The Lua-based configuration has nearly 40 files, spread across 8 directories—modular rather than monolithic.
 Currently the configuration totals about 1450 lines of Lua code, excluding comments and white space.

 ### Directory Structure
 At the root of my Neovim directory is the `init.lua` file.
 This file has a list of requires that source the pieces of my configuration.
-These pieces are:
+These files are all named spaced under the `lua/usr` directory to prevent potential collisions with plugins.

     autocmds
     colors